luigisaetta/oci-speech-demos/README.md

 ## Demos:
 * [demo1](./demo1_main.py): takes a list of wav files from a local directory, transcribe the audio and output the result to the screen
+* [demo2](./demo2.py): built with Streamlit, enables you to upload a file to the UI and get bacj the audio trascription

 ## Sampling rate
 For all languages 16 Khz is supported.
 For some languages (english, spanish...) it is also supported 8 Khz.